 Is butter man-made or natural?
 What about plastic (which comes from oil, which comes ultimately from the remains of animals and plants)?

 Many of the questions are to do with definitions.
 How, for example do you define colour?
 Or sound?
 Or what about the specific sound of music?
-And in the examples given here, how does one define or interpret the word 'friend' - someone you like?
+And in the examples given here, how does one define or interpret the word 'friend' - is it simply someone you like?
 What about someone you don't know or don't like, but who nonetheless helps you?
-As for the other example, 'man-made' is clearly a term which could be viewed in a simple or a more complex way.
+As for the other example, 'man-made' is clearly a term which could be viewed in a very simple or a more complex way.
 Where does one draw the line between what is man-made and what is natural?

 Possibly the simplest question of all in the book (in terms of the number of words) is: